Rohit-Kombee/AI-Based-Log-Investigation-Dashboard-/README.md

 - **LLM insights** summary (when an API key is configured).
 - **Tables** (up to 10 rows each) for recent logs, groups, spikes, and rejected logs.

-Add a screenshot of the dashboard here (e.g. save as `docs/dashboard.png` and use the image path below):

 <img width="1908" height="909" alt="image" src="https://github.com/user-attachments/assets/0103a0ce-b2a5-4f71-940c-2788753ea9de" />

 ---